What is a payment facilitator?

 Building your own payment infrastructure

 This is by far and large the most difficult, lengthy, and costly part of becoming a payment facilitator.
-You’ll need to build and maintain all the technology used to accept payments, such as APIs, a payment gateway, systems for onboarding and reporting, and other related payment management tools.
+You’ll need to build and maintain all the technology used to accept payments, such as APIs, a payment gateway, systems for onboarding and reporting, and other related management tools.

 Negotiate a payment facilitation agreement with a payment processor